Frequently Asked Questions

 If you are unable to make outbound VoIP calls, first check to see if you have a dial tone, if this is the case please refer to our ‘no dial tone guide’.

 If there is a dial tone, but you can’t make outbound calls, try calling alternative destinations to ensure the fault is not with the area you are calling or with the recipient’s service.
-If you are still unable to make outbound calls to other destinations, please gather the information below and then call one of our first line incident management specialists on 0344 880 7777.
+If you are still unable to make outbound calls to other destinations, please gather the information below and call our tech team on 0800 652 0239.

 Information to prepare for the call: